Bouquets of curves in surfaces: General bouquets

 \begin{proof}[Proof of Proposition~\ref{prop:orderversionofmainresult}] As a consequence of the bigon criterion, we can and do isotope all the $c_i$ to achieve that they intersect pairwise transversely and the following holds.
-The $c_1,c_2,\ldots,c_n$ intersect in the same point $p$ (in other words, their union is a bouquet with the desired cyclic order), and $c_i$ and $c_{n+1}$ realize their intersection number and are in general position (their intersections are pairwise different and different from $p$) for all $i\leq n$; see Figure~\ref{fig:n+1}~(A).
+The $c_1,c_2,\ldots,c_n$ intersect in the same point $p$ , and $c_i$ and $c_{n+1}$ realize their intersection number and are in general position (their intersections are pairwise different and different from $p$) for all $i\leq n$; see Figure~\ref{fig:n+1}~(A).

 We note that, due to (ii'), the curves $c_1$, $c_n$, and $c_{n+1}$ do intersect as depicted in Figure~\ref{fig:n+1} (A), rather than with the opposite cyclic order; see analysis of the cyclic order at the end of Section~\ref{sec:tripbouq}.
 We also note that $c_i$ and $c_{n+1}$ intersect at most once since they satisfy the braid relation~(i').